GameWithPixels/DiceBootloader/README.md

 This program is based on Nordic Semiconductor nRF5 SDK Bootloader example.
 See [here](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.0/lib_bootloader.html) for more details about the functionalities of the bootloader.

-Nordic's SDK, Make and GCC are required to build the bootloader.
+Nordic's SDK, *Make* and *GCC* are required to build the bootloader.

-_Note: in current designs, the dice come with a [nRF52810](https://www.nordicsemi.com/Products/nRF52810) chip from Nordic.
+*Note:* currently all our dice come equipped with a [nRF52810](https://www.nordicsemi.com/Products/nRF52810) chip from Nordic.

 ## Building The Bootloader